Marjorie Ann Orbin

 Marjorie Ann Orbin (born October 29, 1961) is an American woman who murdered her husband Jay Orbin in Phoenix, Arizona, on or about September 8, 2004, which would have been his 45th birthday.
 Jay Orbin was a jewelry dealer.
 In September 2004 he returned home to Phoenix from a road trip to Florida.
 Police said he arrived at his home on September 8, based on cell phone and credit-card records.
 He was never seen alive again.

 Murder and conviction

 Prior to her crime, Marjorie Orbin was a 43-year-old former Las Vegas showgirl.
 According to officials, she had been having affairs with several men.
 When Jay Orbin returned home from a business trip, investigators believe his wife shot and killed him, then dismembered his body with jigsaw blades in an attempt to keep the affairs a secret and inherit Jay's money.
 The husband's body was found several weeks later, when his torso was discovered on October 23 in a plastic container on the outskirts of Phoenix.
 The rest of his body was never found.

-Marjorie was convicted of the murder in 2009 after a trial lasting eight months.
+Orbin was convicted of the murder in 2009 after a trial lasting eight months.